 Most of the sights and attractions are in the flatlands, and the cycle path along the Seine is very popular with locals.
 In total, there are several bike-sharing companies.

 Vélib is one of the most popular due to its affordability.
 You'll find bike racks all over the city, mostly at metro stations and tourist spots.
-You can buy a bike rental on the spot from a vending machine using a credit card or a mobile app.
+You can buy a bike rental on site from a vending machine using a credit card or a mobile app.

 There are 2 major bike-sharing apps in Paris, with stations scattered around the city: